Technut10/PsychicNumberDude/README.md

 # PsychicNumberDude
  ### Number Guessing Game
  #### Built with Unity and programmed with C#
  This game makes use of the binary search algorithm.
+ Project reinforces component creation and programming.